Just Curious, What Are Free Radicals and Antioxidants?

-Free radicals and antioxidants, much like probiotics, 401k’s, and stocks are something we hear a lot about, but to be totally honest, don’t really understand what they are.
-We know they’re bad, and that there are a million and one products on the market that can help protect us from them, but what exactly are they, and what do they do?
+Free radicals, much like probiotics, 401k’s, and stocks, are something we hear a lot about but, to be totally honest, don’t really understand what they are.
+We know they’re bad and that there are a million and one products on the market that can help protect us from them, but what exactly are they, and what do they do?

 To solve one more of life’s little mysteries, we reached out to Dr. Dendy Engelman, dermatologist and dermatologic surgeon at MDCS, asking what they are, what they do, and how we can stop them (if we actually even need to stop them).

 “Free radicals are formed due to pollution, UVB/UVA rays, or environmental aggressors, as well as internal stressors.
 Free radicals are unstable compounds in search of a missing electron, and they can wreak havoc on your skin.
 When they ‘steal’ electrons from other molecules, it leaves those molecules unstable as well, and, in turn, also in search of a missing electron.
 Because this produces a domino effect, this further weakens the skin barrier, leaving it vulnerable to premature aging (i.e., fine lines, wrinkles, and uneven skin texture).”

 “If a free radical is not neutralized, it can affect cell DNA or cause the cell to die.
 Free radicals like to target whatever is closest to them—lipids (ceramides) and proteins (collagen and elastin) especially, which disrupt the molecule’s ability to function properly and support the skin.
 These molecules in turn become free radicals, looking for another molecule to ‘steal’ an electron from.
 As these molecules are responsible for connecting cells, keeping them hydrated and promoting healthy cell turnover is important—without them, your skin loses its ability to function properly.”